camino-rs/camino/README.md

 since it must be as general as possible.
 However, on all platforms, non-Unicode paths are vanishingly uncommon for a number of reasons:

-- Unicode won.
+- Unicode is now the dominant encoding for file names.
 There are still some legacy codebases that store paths in encodings like [Shift JIS], but most have been converted to Unicode at this point.
 - Unicode is the common subset of supported paths across Windows and Unix platforms.
 (On Windows, Rust stores paths as [an extension to UTF-8](https://simonsapin.github.io/wtf-8/), and converts them to UTF-16 at Win32 API boundaries.)